Grenville, Quebec: History

 Although Grenville was already shown on the Gale and Duberger Map of 1795, it was not until January 28, 1808, that Grenville Township was officially established; the township's name commemorated Lord George Grenville.
 Two years later, in 1810, the first French and English settlers arrived in the area.

 Its strategic location on the Ottawa River and the construction of the Carillon Canal in 1819 led to the town's real growth.
 In 1826 the first general store opened and in 1828, the first school.
 In 1830 "Kingsey" sawmill was built, and a flour mill was added in 1838.
 In 1857 construction began on the Carillon and Grenville Railway, which was completed six years later.

 In 1861 the village and its surroundings had about 900 inhabitants.
-On January 1, 1876, the Village Municipality of Grenville was formed at which time it exceeded one thousand persons.
+On January 1, 1876, the Village Municipality of Grenville was formed by ceding from the surrounding township.

 In 1910 the Carillon and Grenville Railway was abandoned and later on dismantled.